keerthik/keerthik.github.io/dicestorm/game/rules.md

 # Game Parameters

 ### Army Supply Cap
 Total units that will be deployed for each player.
-Army Supply is the remaining number of units that can be deployed for each unit.
+Army Supply is the remaining number of units that can be deployed for each player.

 Recommended: 9; Advanced: 12

 ### Active Supply Cap
-Max number of creatures active on the board.
-Active Supply is the number of creatures currently active on the board.
+Active Supply is the number of units currently active on the board.
+When the Active Supply Cap is hit, Deployment is cut off.

 Recommended: 5; Advanced: 7

 ### Deploy Cap
-Max units that may be deployed when free Active supply is available
+Units that must be deployed based on a player's Active Supply, and limited by Army Supply.
+Default: 2.

-Recommended: 2; Advanced: 3
+The Deploy Cap varies with Active Supply as per [the Supply Mat](http://keerthik.github.io/resources/ds/img/supply_mat.pdf) For advanced play, add 2 to the Supply Mat column values.

 # Game Setup
 The two players sit directly across from each other.
 Each player picks one of the playable factions (currently: Orbotrons or Hellspawn) and collects all the corresponding unit tokens to their side of the play area.
 Set up the hex-grid board with the long-side facing each player.
 Place tokens face down in a stack on your side of the table matching the Army Supply Cap, and this will be your Army Supply.